How do I get involved with campus life?

 There are no facilities for on-campus housing at College of the Desert.
 Information regarding off-campus housing is posted on bulletin boards on campus.
 The College does not inspect or approve the posted facilities and assumes no liability or responsibility for agreements between landlords and the students.

-All vehicles must have a parking permit.
+All vehicles are required to have a parking permit.
 Visitors to campus may purchase a daily permit from one of the machines on campus.

-Conveniently located parking lots provide parking for students’ vehicles.
-Red, Yellow, Blue and Black curb markings, all No-Parking signs, and Emergency Parking zones are to be observed at all times, day and night.
-Parking on or in front of ramps is forbidden day and night.
+Parking lots are conveniently located throughout the campus.
+Red, yellow, and blue curb markings, all no-parking signs, and emergency parking zones are to be observed at all times.
+Parking on or in front of ramps is forbidden.
 Restricted parking is in effect from 7:30 a.m. to 10:30 p.m.
-Monday through Friday of each school week.
-Parking regulations may be found on the College website, or obtained from the Bursar’s Office.
-For more information, please call (760) 773-2515.
+Monday through Friday when classes are in session.

-Parking for individuals with disabilities (blue curb marking) must be observed both day and evening.
-Permits are obtained from the Department of Motor Vehicles and must be displayed when parking in any designated blue zone.
+Parking for individuals with disabilities must be observed at all times.
+Disabled Parking Placards may be obtained from the Department of Motor Vehicles and must be displayed when parking in designated areas.

-The College assumes no liability for vehicles parked on the campus.
+The College assumes no liability for vehicles parked on campus.